Rubberverse/qor-caddy/README.md

 ## Image versioning

-Images use following versioning: vY.XX.ZZ
+Images use following versioning: vX.YY.ZD

-- Y includes version type, 0 is considered "beta" or "semi-stable"
+- X includes version type, 0 is considered "beta" or "semi-stable"
-- XX Includes Major Changes
+- YY includes major changes
-- ZZ Includes Minor Changes & Patches
+- ZZ includes minor changes
+- DD includes patches

 They will always be one higher than the previous ex. if a patch releases and prev version was v0.16.0, the next one will be v0.16.1.